containers/buildah/docs/buildah-push.md

 ## EXAMPLE

-This example extracts the imageID image to a local directory in docker format.
+This example pushes the image specified by the imageID to a local directory in docker format.

  `# buildah push imageID dir:/path/to/image`

-This example extracts the imageID image to a local directory in oci format.
+This example pushes the image specified by the imageID to a local directory in oci format.

  `# buildah push imageID oci:/path/to/layout:image:tag`

-This example extracts the imageID image to a tar archive in oci format.
+This example pushes the image specifed by the imageID to a tar archive in oci format.

   `# buildah push imageID oci-archive:/path/to/archive:image:tag`

-This example extracts the imageID image to a container registry named registry.example.com.
+This example pushes the image specified by the imageID to a container registry named registry.example.com.

  `# buildah push imageID docker://registry.example.com/repository:tag`

+This example pushes the image specified by the imageID to a container registry named registry.example.com and saves the digest in the specified digestfile.

+ `# buildah push --digestfile=/tmp/mydigest imageID docker://registry.example.com/repository:tag`

 This example works like **docker push**, assuming *registry.example.com/my_image* is a local image.

  `# buildah push registry.example.com/my_image`

-This example extracts the imageID image to a private container registry named registry.example.com with authentication from /tmp/auths/myauths.json.
+This example pushes the image specified by the imageID to a private container registry named registry.example.com with authentication from /tmp/auths/myauths.json.

  `# buildah push --authfile /tmp/auths/myauths.json imageID docker://registry.example.com/repository:tag`

-This example extracts the imageID image and puts into the local docker container store.
+This example pushes the image specified by the imageID and puts into the local docker container store.

  `# buildah push imageID docker-daemon:image:tag`

-This example extracts the imageID image and puts it into the registry on the localhost while turning off tls verification.
+This example pushes the image specified by the imageID and puts it into the registry on the localhost while turning off tls verification.
  `# buildah push --tls-verify=false imageID docker://localhost:5000/my-imageID`

-This example extracts the imageID image and puts it into the registry on the localhost using credentials and certificates for authentication.
+This example pushes the image specified by the imageID and puts it into the registry on the localhost using credentials and certificates for authentication.
  `# buildah push --cert-dir ~/auth --tls-verify=true --creds=username:password imageID docker://localhost:5000/my-imageID`

 ## Files